delfimov/Translate/README.md

 ```

 Alternatively, copy the contents of the Translate folder into one of
-your project's directories and require '/path/to/Translate/Translate.php';
+your project's directories and `require 'src/Translate.php';`,
+`require 'src/Loader/LoaderInterface.php';`, `require 'src/Loader/PhpFilesLoader.php';`
-If you don't speak git or just want a tarball, click the 'zip' button at the top of the page in GitHub.
+If you don't speak git or just want a tarball, click the 'zip' button
+at the top of the page in GitHub.

 ## A Simple Example